Inclusion at Work: Diversity in Careers

 Project Advisor: Chandra Moss-Thorne, Lecturer- Dance

-IE Fellow: Tiffany Liang, Kana Nagata
+IEFI Fellow: Tiffany Liang, Kana Nagata

 This project’s mission is to examine how art can be used as a form of social justice and better represent artists from marginalized groups.
 This project will build off the work done over the previous two years.